reiki4040/rnssh/README.md

 - `name`(need ssh config)

 and you can use `-P` `-p` `-n`, when you want to use other ssh host type temporarily.

+### switch ssh config / AWS EC2

+if you want to use other temporarily, then you can use `--use-ssh-config` and `--use-ec2` option.

 ## Update version